hmrc/vat-service-guide/source/documentation/set-up.html.md

 1. Agent signs in to their agent services account
 2. Agent requests to link existing clients
-3. Agent signs in with their existing Government Gateway ID that they use to access HMRC online services
+3. Agent signs in to their existing Government Gateway account
-4. We link the clients from the existing account to the agent services account
+4. HMRC links the clients from the existing account to the agent services account
 5. Agent repeats the process with next Government Gateway account that has existing clients until all clients are linked.
 For example, if an agent currently has ten Government Gateway IDs they must do this ten times

 This service is available on GOV.UK at [www.gov.uk/guidance/get-an-hmrc-agent-services-account](https://www.gov.uk/guidance/get-an-hmrc-agent-services-account).
 We encourage you to include this link in your software.